Aminex has roadmap to obtain gas from Tanzania project

 Company provides operational update on its activities on the Mtwara exploration licence

+Aminex’s work programme and budget for 2020/2021 anticipates a gross join venture expenditure of approximately $23 million

-Dublin-listed oil and gas exploration company Aminex has said it has a planned roadmap for the discovery of gas at a project in Tanzania.
+London-listed oil and gas exploration company Aminex has a planned roadmap for the discovery of gas at a project in Tanzania.

 Aminex announced last month that it had completed the farm-out with ARA Petroleum Tanzania (APT) which has now assumed operatorship of the Ruvuma PSA.